Abortion services

 Having an abortion

-Before having an abortion, you'll have an opportunity to talk about your decision and what happens next.
+Before having an abortion, you'll have the chance to talk about your decision and what happens next.

-You may be asked to undergo an ultrasound scan to work out how many weeks pregnant you are.
+You may be asked to get an ultrasound scan to work out how many weeks pregnant you are.

 The length of pregnancy is calculated from the first day of your last menstrual period.